 Board of Directors

 As per Idaho law, a nonprofit corporation requires a minimum of three board members.
-We have four, plus our mascot, Jack the cat,—a non-voting number five.
+We have five, plus our mascot, Jack the Cat, a non-voting number six.

 CEO & PRESIDENT